-The Robin Rice Gallery is pleased to present Lance W Clayton's photographic exhibition.
-The opening reception will be held on Wednesday, March 19, from 5:30 – 8:30 pm.
-The show will run through April 27, 2014.
+The Robin Rice Gallery is pleased to present a photographic exhibition by Gordon Stettinius.
+The opening reception will be held on Wednesday, May 7, from 5:30 to 8:30 pm.
+The show will run through June 15, 2014.

 In Gordon's third exhibition, his remarkable capacity for discovery and self-described "pathological curiosity" makes for an entirely unpredictable series of photographs, while the small size of the gelatin silver prints emphasizes their detailed nature and enhances the mysterious quality generated by his choice in cameras (namely, the increasingly popular Holga film camera).
 Stettinius' wry sense of humor, references to popular culture, and use of kitschy subject matter permeate the entire black and white exhibition.

 The invitational image, Yoda's Garden, is a perfect emblem of the exhibition's mischievously comedic representation of Americana.
 In this image, a scarecrow proudly stands at the center of a growing cornfield, a gingham dress wrapping its body and a mask of the popular Star Wars character "Yoda" serving as its head.
 Although the references to both Star Wars and The Wizard of Oz may appear staged, Stettinius' photography is anything but.